 My eyes widened as I took in my surroundings, my fingers tightening around my camera lens overwhelmed by what or whom I should take a photo of first.

 As a group we weaved in and out of the market stands, with Ducky pointing out and explaining a few odd foods here and there, such as rambutan, mangosteen, and a coagulated blood bucket.
-The locals welcomed my photography after I would gesture if it was alright to take a photo.
-I always smiled and thanked them and received nothing but wide, genuine smiles in return.
-I felt a big smile plastered on my face throughout the whole visit, absolutely loving the unique experience of being part of the local morning market routine.
+The locals welcomed my photography after I would gesture permission to take a photo.
+I always smiled and thanked them, receiving nothing but wide, genuine smiles in return.
+A big smile was plastered on my face throughout the whole visit, absolutely loving the unique experience of being part of the local morning market routine.

 First we sampled several kinds of sticky donuts that were drizzled with various toffee coatings and powders.
 Then we stopped to enjoy what I would say my absolute favourite meal in Southeast Asia is: Bahn Hoi.